iserpion/prometheus_qa_auto/README.md

 - Faker: https://faker.readthedocs.io/en/master/

 ## Thanks
-Many thanks to [Prometheus](https://prometheus.org.ua/) and [GlobalLogic](https://www.globallogic.com/ua/) for the amazing [test automation course](https://prometheus.org.ua/prometheus-plus/automatic-software-testing/) and especially to mentor Sergii Butenko who has a big talent for describing complex things in an easy manner.
+Many thanks to [Prometheus](https://prometheus.org.ua/) and [GlobalLogic](https://www.globallogic.com/ua/) for the very helpful [test automation course](https://prometheus.org.ua/prometheus-plus/automatic-software-testing/) and especially to mentor Sergii Butenko who has a big talent for describing complex things in an easy manner.